AmirRezaFarokhy/Face-Recognition-with-keras/README.md

 # Face-Recognition-with-keras
 Here you can work on one class or many classes.
 A class of persons who do not have access and are not identified and a series of classes of persons who have access and are identified.
-In this example, two classes have been worked on.
+In this repo, two classes have been worked on.

 ## Datasets
 The data is from certain people and myself.
 You can download kaggle data from the link below or work on your own data.